 The BHF and DZHK formally agreed in 2018 to a partnership research funding scheme committing to three annual calls.
 After one successful call the DHF has joined as a third partner in this scheme.

 Awards will fund research projects where the cross-national dimension enables work of higher impact than can be carried out nationally, and which will tackle novel and globally important themes.

 The scope of the scheme is for innovative research that contributes to improved clinical diagnosis, prevention or treatment of cardiovascular disease.
 Partnerships that involve a multidisciplinary approach are strongly encouraged.

-Applications are invited for the second call, with a deadline of 11 October 2019.
+Applications for the third call will be invited in 2020 (exact deadline to be announced in spring).
 An application should be for a specific hypothesis-led and focussed research project or programme, supporting postdocs (or similar) plus consumable expenditure, with a small fraction of the budget allocated to annual partnership meetings.
 PhD students will only be eligible for support within the Dutch component of any application.
 Clinical trials are not eligible for support though early clinical investigation based on a preclinical research programme may be proposed.
 There are no specific restrictions on the scientific theme, but there are two limitations.
 First, applications will not be accepted that name applicants who were part of the two successful BHF-DZHK awards from the first call.
 Second, applicants from the Netherlands should ensure that the research programme contributes to and strengthens an existing DHF funded consortium and that it aligns with the goal of the DHF to lower the cardiovascular disease burden significantly.